frankyw/flexget-config/README.md

 # frankyw/flexget

 This is a repository to version control my personal flexget configuration.
 This configuration is used in conjunction with Transmission for downloading and Filebot for post-processing.
+You can read more about this [on my blog](https://frankw.net/fully-automated-media-centre-flexget-emby-trakt-imdb/).

 ## Notes